It is important to go to a doctor when you or a family member are feeling sick. It is also good to see a doctor regularly just to check your health.

 Write down the appointment date, time, and location.
 Once you have made your appointment, try to keep it.
 Many doctors have strict cancellation policies.
 If you do not show up or cancel the appointment too late, you may have to pay a cancellation fee.
 If you have to cancel, try to do it at least two days before.

-- Insurance card and any other source of payment
+- Insurance card and payment method

 - List of medications you take